Abortion under communism: Romania

 Before 1966, Romania had the most progressive laws of abortion in Europe.
 However, after the rise of power of Nicolae Ceaușescu, Decree 770 only allowed abortion to save the life of the mother.
 It was also allowed for women over 45 years old or with four or more children.
-(In 1974, the age was lowered to 40; in 1986, it was raised again to 45.)
+In 1974, this age was lowered to 40 before being restored to 45 in 1986.
 The goal of the ban was a larger population that could drive a larger workforce and consumer-led growth, in order to achieve economic independence from the Soviet Union.
-Over the span of these 23 years, more than 2 million unwanted children, were born and at least 10,000 women died as a result.
+Over the span of these 23 years, more than 2 million unwanted children were born and at least 10,000 women died as a result.
 The 770 Decree was one of the first laws to be repealed right after Ceaușescu's trial and execution on 25 December 1989; more than 1 million abortions were performed the year after, more than three times the number of children born that year.